-- (a) Land servicing cost obligations related to sold properties are in the amount of \$4.9 million.
+- (a) Land servicing cost obligations related to sold properties are in the amount of \$5.8 million.
 The costs are estimated to be spent over five years with the majority to be incurred within the next 12 months.
-The amounts provided for are based on management's best estimate, taking into consideration the nature of the work to be performed, the time required to complete the work, past experience, and market development and construction risks. - (b) PILT assessments since January 2014 of \$25.4 million (March 31, 2023 \$25.4 million) are being contested by the Company.
-In July 2021, the Federal Court released its decision with respect to the City of Montréal's applications for judicial review.
-The Company appealed the Federal Court's decision.
-On June 5, 2023, the Company's appeal was dismissed.
-The Company is currently assessing the impact of the Federal Court Appeal's decision and considering next steps. - (c) Environmental decommissioning obligations of \$4.1 million (March 31, 2023 \$4.1 million) related to real estate projects.
+The amounts provided for are based on management's best estimate, taking into consideration the nature of the work to be performed, the time required to complete the work, past experience, and market development and construction risks. - (b) PILT assessments since January 2014 of \$\$25.4 (March 31, 2023 \$25.4 million) are being contested by the Company.
+During the period, the Company made an interim/provisional payment for the entire amount of unpaid assessments while it works to resolve the contestation. - (c) Environmental decommissioning obligations of \$1.4 million (March 31, 2023 \$4.1 million) related to real estate projects.